3+ Easy Ways To Get Rid of Scarlet Lily Beetles

 Juvenile Lily Beetle Treatment

-As the juveniles grow, they cover themselves with their own excrement as a way of camouflaging and making themselves less desirable for birds (no kidding – no sane bird would eat that!).
+As the juveniles grow, they cover themselves with their own excrement as a way of camouflaging and making themselves less desirable for birds.

 To get rid of these beetle babies, you can use either the lily beetle larvae method, or the adult lily beetle method I’ll explain next.